Coupling an elastic string to an active bath: the emergence of inverse damping: Introduction

-Our main result is the emergence of negative friction in the string dynamics if the RTPs are sufficiently persistent.
+Our main result is the emergence of negative friction in the string dynamics if the RTPs are sufficiently (but not too) persistent.
 It implies that the displacement variable experiences at each point an acceleration (anti-damping), resulting in the creation and propagation of many linear waves.
-It is reminiscent of inverse Landau damping \cite{landaudamping, quantumplasma, plasmaphysicsbook} in the study of the Vlasov-Maxwell equations when the velocity distribution of the particles is peaked at large velocities \cite{quantumplasma, plasmaphysicsbook}.
-Related instabilities due to wave-particle energy transfers are well documented, \textit{e.g.} the origin of Langmuir waves \cite{langmuir} (and the ``negative mass effect'' \cite{negativemass, negativemass2}), Faraday waves \cite{waveparticleexperiment, waveparticleexperiment2} (where a flat hydrostatic surface becomes unstable by a vibrating receptacle), and plasma heating and acceleration more generally, \cite{plasmaphysicsbook, jackson_classical_1999}. \\ Following \cite{pei2025transferactivemotionmedium}, we expect this anti-damping instability to saturate and enter a stationary regime coupled to the fast run-and-tumble particles.
+That is reminiscent of inverse Landau damping \cite{landaudamping, quantumplasma, plasmaphysicsbook} in the study of the Vlasov-Maxwell equations when the velocity distribution of the particles is peaked at large velocities \cite{quantumplasma, plasmaphysicsbook}.
+Related instabilities due to wave-particle energy transfers include the origin of Langmuir waves \cite{langmuir} (and the ``negative mass effect'' \cite{negativemass, negativemass2}), Faraday waves \cite{waveparticleexperiment, waveparticleexperiment2} (where a flat hydrostatic surface becomes unstable by a vibrating receptacle), and plasma heating and acceleration more generally, \cite{plasmaphysicsbook, jackson_classical_1999}.
+Moreover, similar instabilities have been observed in the study of active Brownian particles interacting with membranes, \cite{softcurvedwall, diskvsmembrane}. \\ From numerical simulations, this anti-damping eventually halts, the amplitude saturates and the field enters a stationary regime of an elastic string becoming active by its coupling to fast run-and-tumble particles, {similar to the result in \cite{pei2025transferactivemotionmedium}.
 However, the complete saturation picture is not included in the present paper.